JulMeh/houseprices/README.md

 - Metric: Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 (Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

-Moreover, I try to put a focus on the use of tidyverse packages, an appealing visualization of the data and to create a readable html file.
+Moreover, I try to put a focus on the use of tidyverse packages, an appealing visualization of the data, and to create a readable html file.

 ## Description of the procedure